 What’s the Smartest Way to Handle Broken Window Glass?

-Discovering a cracked or broken window pane can be frustrating, especially when everything else about the window appears to be in good condition.
-Many homeowners assume that a damaged pane automatically means a full window installation is required, but that’s not always the case.
+Discovering a cracked or broken window pane can be frustrating, especially when everything else about the window is in good condition.
+Many homeowners assume that a damaged pane automatically means a full window replacement is required, but that’s not always the case.
 In fact, the smartest solution often depends on what part of the window is actually failing.

 When Is Broken Window Glass a Standalone Issue?